 However, because Japan doesn’t have a thick and deep history of Christianity, making Christmas in Japan quite different than other countries.

 Less than 1% of the Japanese population is Christian.
 So why do Japanese, who are predominantly Shintoists and Buddhists, celebrate this Christian holiday?
 Despite Japan’s extensive history with Shinto and Buddhism, most Japanese aren’t active practitioners of these religions and religious topics are hardly ever brought up.

 Christianity was introduced to Japan in the 1500s, but it didn’t gain traction until after World War II.

-Embracing Christianity was a way for Japan, not to fill a religious hole, but because Japan wanted to Westernize itself after having brought its economy to ruins post war.
+Embracing Christianity was a way for Japan to Westernize itself after having brought its economy to ruins post war.
 During the occupation of U.S. soldiers in Japan, the Japanese admired American wealth and they eagerly embraced the American Dream.
 The goal of revitalized economic prosperity emboldened them to adopt Christmas.

 One step into suburban Japanese cities and you will be overwhelmed with Christmas lights and decorations, Santa Claus, Christmas colors of red, white and green, and reindeer.

 However, above everything else, Japanese view Christmas as a holiday of romance.
 In fact, Westerners may even associate what Japanese do on Christmas Eve with Valentine’s Day celebrated in the U.S. and the U.K.

 On Christmas Eve, couples dress up and flock to high class restaurants to enjoy a romantic dinner together during which luxury gifts such as jewelry, watches, and designer accessories are exchanged.